Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Select features in feature layer/README.md

 ## How to use the sample

 Tap on a feature in the map.
-All features within a given tolerance (in pixels) of the tap will be selected.
+All features within a given tolerance (in points) of the tap will be selected.

 ## How it works